chael-ai/midil-kit/docs/docs/modules/midilapi.md

 __Explanation of Key Directories/Files within `midilapi/`:__

 - __`__init__.py`__: This is the entry point for the `midilapi` module.
-It defines the `MidilAPI` class, which extends FastAPI to provide JSON:API specific enhancements, and exports key utilities like `register_jsonapi_exception_handlers` and `JSONAPIResponse`.
+It defines the `MidilAPI` class, which extends FastAPI to provide JSONAPI specific enhancements, and exports key utilities like `register_jsonapi_exception_handlers` and `JSONAPIResponse`.

 - __`config.py`__: Contains Pydantic models (`ServerConfig`, `MidilApiConfig`) for defining and validating configuration settings related to the API server, such as host and port.

-- __`exceptions.py`__: Houses custom exception classes and functions for registering JSON:API compliant exception handlers, ensuring consistent error responses.
+- __`exceptions.py`__: Houses custom exception classes and functions for registering JSONAPI compliant exception handlers, ensuring consistent error responses.

-- __`responses.py`__: Defines the `JSONAPIResponse` class, which is a custom FastAPI response class to ensure all API responses adhere to the JSON:API specification.
+- __`responses.py`__: Defines the `JSONAPIResponse` class, which is a custom FastAPI response class to ensure all API responses adhere to the JSONAPI specification.

 - __`utils.py`__: A module for general utility functions that support the `midilapi` framework.

 - __`dependencies/`__: This sub-directory contains FastAPI dependency functions that can be injected into your API routes.

   - `auth.py`: Provides `authorize_request`, a dependency for authenticating requests using JWT tokens and integrating with AWS Cognito.
-  - `jsonapi.py`: Offers `parse_sort` and `parse_include` dependencies for parsing JSON:API standard query parameters for sorting and including related resources.
+  - `jsonapi.py`: Offers `parse_sort` and `parse_include` dependencies for parsing JSONAPI standard query parameters for sorting and including related resources.

 - __`middleware/`__: This sub-directory contains Starlette/FastAPI middleware classes for global request processing.
   - `auth_middleware.py`: Defines `BaseAuthMiddleware` and `CognitoAuthMiddleware` for handling authentication across all incoming requests, storing authentication context in the request state.